requirejs/requirejs/README.md

 i18n bundle support is provided by the run/i18n.js plugin.
 It is automatically loaded when a module or dependency specifies the i18n! prefix (more info below).

-To define a bundle, put it in a directory called "nls" -- run.js assumes a module name with "nls" in it indicates an i18n bundle.
+To define a bundle, put it in a directory called "nls" -- the i18n! plugin assumes a module name with "nls" in it indicates an i18n bundle.
+The "nls" marker in the name tells the i18n plugin where to expect the locale directories (they should be immediate children of the nls directory).
 If you wanted to provide a bundle of color names in your "my" set of modules, create the directory structure like so:

 * my/nls/colors.js